Caitlin Cary: Whiskeytown

 In 1993, musician Ryan Adams contacted Cary and asked her if she would play violin in a band that he was starting.
 Cary agreed, and they formed Whiskeytown.

 Solo career

 In 2000, Cary released her first solo EP Waltzie, produced by Chris Stamey.

 Cary's debut album While You Weren't Looking was released in 2002 and featured Whiskeytown's Mike Daly (guitar), who co-wrote and played on most of the songs.
-The musicians also included Mike Santoro (bass), Skillet Gilmore (drums), and Jen Gunderman (keyboards).
+Personnel also included Mike Santoro (bass), Skillet Gilmore (drums), and Jen Gunderman (keyboards).
 Thad Cockrell, Tonya Lamm (Hazeldine), and Lynn Blakey provided harmonies.